zakinder/Fundamental-Law/README.md

 # Fundamental-Law
-    The Fundamental Law Respect Quran And Cube And Dome And Pillars Life Is Approximation Such Create Light Morning Fog Begin Bow Is Illegal
+    The Fundamental Law Respect Quran And Cube And Dome And Pillars And FreedomOfSpeechNation(Granted) Life Is Approximation Such Create Light Morning Fog Begin Bow Is Illegal
     Gabriel Or Jebrial Or Begin 4TH Never Ending Azab ForeverLoop(Kursi).